Master of Science in Machine Learning Curriculum

 Note: The two Menu Core courses must be taken from separate lines.
 E.g., a student may not use both 15-750 Algorithms and 15-853 Algorithms in the Real World to satisfy their Menu Core requirements.

-Students take two electives, which can be any 12-unit course from the School of Computer Science or Department of Statistics at the 700-level or above, including additional courses from the Menu Core.
+Students take two electives, which can be any 12-unit course from the School of Computer Science or Department of Statistics & Data Science at the 700-level or above, including additional courses from the Menu Core.
 Additional examples of courses of interest can be found on the Master's Electives page.

 Data Analysis Project (DAP)